Related terms: OSA, sleep apnea, sleep disorder, continuous positive airway pressure (CPAP)

-People with OSA usually also have high blood pressure (hypertension).
-Doctors do not know why these conditions may be linked, but many patients who get their OSA under control will also see small decreases in their blood pressure.
+People with OSA usually have high blood pressure (hypertension).
+Many patients who get their OSA under control will see small decreases in their blood pressure.

-Doctors have also found that some patients who have recently had a heart attack are at greater risk of OSA.
-Because of this link, some doctors are now recommending that heart attack patients undergo screening tests for OSA.
+Some patients who have recently had a heart attack are at greater risk of OSA, so doctors often recommend that patients undergo screening for OSA.

 People with OSA are also much more likely to develop abnormal heart rhythms (arrhythmias).

 What are the signs and symptoms of OSA?

 There are many signs and symptoms of OSA.
 The most common sign is snoring, but not everyone who snores has OSA.
 Here are some other signs and symptoms of OSA:

 You feel very tired during the day